utdata/rwd-mastery-assignments/alcohol-sales-tabc/README.md

 Each row of the data is the amount of total money brought in **_each month_** by the establishment, based on the Obligation End Date, which is always the last day of the reporting month.
 (Ignore the Responsibility dates.)

 There are four values of money: Total Receipts, Wine Receipts, Beer Receipts, Liquor Receipts and Cover Charge Receipts.
 The beer, wine, liquor and cover charge values _should_ add up to the Total Receipts, though I've found that is not always true.
 I would **stay away from any analysis on Cover Charges** as there must be some special rules that would need investigation to understand.
+The amounts are sales amounts (i.e., total amount of money bought in for that month for that category) and not profits or number of drinks sold.

 ### TABC enforcement actions